 Your bank and insurance agent

 Is fire insurance sorted for your new home?
-Make sure you speak to your bank and insurance adviser, preferably a week in advance.
-Also ask about insurance covering the risks while you move.
+Make sure you pay a call on a YourHome Expert at your local branch, preferably about a week beforehand.

 The post office

 Notify the post office of your new address a week before your moving date.
 With Bpost's moving service, all your mail will be sent to the new address.